Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Results

 \subsection{How do algorithmic scores relate to admission decisions?}

-Before presenting our estimates of algorithmic reliance, we first examine how the algorithmic scores used in the experiment relate to downstream admission outcomes.
+Before presenting our estimates of algorithmic sensitivity, we first examine how the algorithmic scores used in the experiment relate to downstream admission outcomes.
 Understanding this relationship is important for two reasons.
 Substantively, it establishes whether the scores are meaningful inputs into the decision process.
 Methodologically, it clarifies whether the two models operate on comparable score scales, which matters for interpreting the experimental manipulation.

-Figure~\ref{fig:2022} plots observed admission rates by presented score, shown separately for applicants randomly assigned to present the score from Model~1 or Model~2.
+Figure~\ref{fig:2022} plots observed admission rates by presented score, shown separately for applicants for whom the Model~1 or Model~2 score was presented.
 We observe two things: first, in both conditions, admission rates increase monotonically with the presented score.
 Second, we observe that across the full score distribution, the two curves closely overlap.
-This indicates that although the two models may differ in their assessments of individual applicants, a given score value corresponds to similar admission outcomes regardless of which model generates it.
-In other words, the score scales produced by the two models are similarly calibrated with respect to observed decisions.
+This indicates that the score scales produced by the two models are similarly calibrated with respect to observed decisions, despite the two models differing in their assessments of individual applicants.

-Taken together, these results show that algorithmic scores are strongly predictive of admission outcomes and are comparably situated across models.
-At the same time, calibration alone does not describe the experimental manipulation itself.
-The experiment operates by randomly revealing one of two potentially different scores for the same applicant.
-To interpret the causal analyses that follow to estimate algorithmic reliance, we therefore next characterize the nature and extent of the algorithmic disagreement induced by this design.
-This establishes that the algorithmic scores are consequential inputs into the admissions process, so differences in which score is shown could plausibly affect decisions if reviewers are sensitive to them.
+Algorithmic scores are therefore consequential inputs, and the two models operate on comparable score scales.
+We next characterize the disagreement that the experimental manipulation introduces.